Going traveling soon? Here's how credit card travel insurance stacks up against standalone travel policies, and which one you should get.

 What is credit card travel insurance?

-No, credit card travel insurance is not travel insurance for your credit card, although it might be covered as a possession under the terms and conditions of your policy.
-Credit card travel insurance is really quite similar to travel insurance taken out from individual insurers, but instead of obtaining a quote and paying a premium, you already have the policy pending activation (more on this later).
+Credit card travel insurance is really quite similar to travel insurance taken out from individual insurers, but instead of obtaining a quote and paying a premium, you already have the policy on your card, pending activation (more on this later).
 Many financial institutions offer both standalone insurance and credit cards that have insurance as an additional feature.

 The credit card issuer usually isn’t the provider of the policy.
 It will often have an agreement with an insurance underwriter such as Allianz, GBE or IAG.